jsthomas/jsthomas.github.io/content/map_profiling.md

 └─────────┴──────────┴───────────────┴─────────┴────────────┘
 ```

-It seems reasonable to estimate that `Lwt.map` would primarily be
+It seems reasonable to estimate that `Lwt_list.map_p` would primarily
-applied to IO operations like the ones in this experiment.
+be applied to IO operations like the ones in this experiment.
 In that
 case, the data suggest the cost per element of applying the slowest
-map implementation (`ntr`) is about 0.82% of the cost of one 4KB
+`map` implementation (`ntr`) is about 0.82% of the cost of one 4KB
 read/write operation on a unix pipe.
 In the context of `Lwt`, it seems
 reasonable to conclude the implementation of `map` isn't a significant
 concern; the real cost is performing IO.
 In light of that, it seems
-preferable to use an implementation that cannot fail due to a stack
+preferable to use an implementation that cannot cause a stack
 overflow.

 A second question that might be asked about this analysis is: "Was it